![]() |

 For A1 and A2 cells, enter the value 0.

-It remains only to see that's the result in the A3 cell.
-If you made an error in the one or other one of the scenarios, it's now the time to change it.
+It remains only to see what will be the the result in the A3 cell.
+If you made an error in onr of the scenarios, now is the time to change it.
 Click the name of the scenario and press the button change.
-Later, continue with the rest of the procedure.

 Press the Summary button.